ejfox/scrapbook-cli/README.md

 - 🔗 Quick-copy links to clipboard
 - 🌐 Open entries directly in your browser
 - 📊 Visual type indicators for different entry sources
+- 🗺️ Mini-map view for entries with location data
+- 🌍 Full-screen map view of all geotagged entries
+- 📋 JSON export for individual scraps

 ## 🛠️ Installation